dudenkod/RepData_PeerAssessment1/PA1_template.md

 ### 4. Imputing missing values

- Calculate and report the total number of missing values in the dataset (the total number of rows with NAs)
+ Calculate and report the total number of missing values in the dataset (the total number of rows with NAs).
+How many of them are Na?

 ```r
 print(nrow(activity)-nrow(activity_clean2))